Copenhagen School Art Trip

 Other Tours You May Be Interested In

-From Velasquez and El Greco to Picasso and Dali, Spanish art spans every imaginable style from the Baroque to Surrealism.
+Our Madrid School Art Trip explores the period from Velasquez and El Greco to Picasso and Dali and encompasses Spanish art of every imaginable style from the Baroque to Surrealism.
 Twentieth century art can be discovered at the Reina Sofia where Picasso's 'Guernica' takes pride of place and at the Thyssen Bornemisza which includes works by Paul Klee and Piet Mondrian.Read More

 Plan Your Tour With Confidence